GABETROLL/holbertonschool-shell/io_redirections_and_filters/README.md

 	17: Print all lines in '/etc/passwd' that don't contain "bin"

 	19: Echo input with "A" and "c" as "Z" and "e"
+	20: Echo input with deleted C's and c's